 A typical state or district curriculum says, "Students will demonstrate knowledge of people, events, ideas, and movements that contributed to the development of the United States."
 But which people and events?
 What ideas and movements?
 In contrast, the Core Knowledge Sequence is distinguished by its specificity.
 By clearly specifying important knowledge in language arts, history and geography, math, science, and the fine arts, the Core Knowledge Sequence presents a practical answer to the question, "What do our children need to know?" and more importantly, "How will we know when they have learned it?"

 Literacy depends on shared knowledge.
 To be literate means, in part, to be familiar with a broad range of knowledge taken for granted by speakers and writers.
 For example, when sportscasters refer to an upset victory as "David knocking off Goliath," or when reporters refer to a "threatened presidential veto," they are assuming that their audience shares certain knowledge.
 One goal of the Core Knowledge Foundation is to provide all children, regardless of background, with the shared knowledge they need to be included in our national literate culture.

 World Languages: Spanish or Mandarin Chinese — Kindergarten receives introduction to both languages.
 First graders choose one of these two languages to study through Eighth grade.

-Music: K-4 Receive music instruction in theory, history, composition and appreciation, twice weekly.
-Fifth graders will learn to play the ukulele.
-Sixth-Eighth graders choose a band instrument.
+Music: K-4th grade receive music instruction in theory, history, composition and appreciation, twice weekly.
+5th graders will learn to play the ukulele.
+6th-8th graders choose a band instrument.

-P.E.: Daily PE for Kindergarten through 8th grade required for all students —SPARKS curriculum.
+Physical Education: Daily PE for Kindergarten through 8th grade required for all students —SPARKS curriculum.
 Licensed Teacher.
+PE Video